 In the mid of 2016, we launched a Hausa website called Bakandamiya.
-The site was designed pretty much like a social media platform; members could post updates and interact with one another.
-But most importantly our goal with that website was to establish a massive, all-in-one avenue where people will exchange ideas about education, science, culture, history and development – part of the main reason we termed it ‘Dandalin Musayar Basira,’ meaning ‘a platform for an exchange of ideas or knowledge.’
+The site was designed partly like a community platform – members could post contents and interact with one another.
+But, most importantly, our goal with the website was to establish a massive, all-in-one avenue where people could exchange ideas about education, science, culture, history and development – part of the main reason we termed it ‘Dandalin Musayar Basira,’ meaning, ‘a platform for an exchange of ideas.’

-Therefore, we made one of the significant features of the site to be a blog, where people could write on various topics of interests related to the theme we mentioned above.
+Therefore, we made one of the significant features of the site to be a blog, where people could write articles on various topics of interests related to the theme of the website.
 For example, we have numerous articles on science and invention, Hausa language and culture, modern and traditional Nigerian food recipes, analyses on social issues affecting northern Nigeria, Nigeria at large and Africa.

-As we worked on providing a vast pool of resources for Hausa readers in Nigeria and around the world, one of the significant challenges we faced (and are still facing) was finding a photo or the right image that would always accompany our articles.
-We would spend just about 15 – 20 minutes editing an article, but nearly an hour or more searching for a suitable image to go with it.
-There was considerable lack of images depicting northern Nigerian contexts, especially when it comes to portraying life in rural areas.
-In fact, there was general lack of photos that tell stories about Africa apart from a few scenes uploaded online by foreign tourists.
+As we worked on providing a vast pool of resources for Hausa readers in Nigeria and around the world, one of the significant challenges we faced (and we’re still facing) was finding a photo or the right image that would always accompany our articles.
+We would spend just about 20 – 30 minutes editing an article, but nearly an hour or more searching for a suitable image to go with it.
+There was a considerable lack of images depicting northern Nigerian contexts, especially when it comes to portraying life in rural areas.
+In fact, there was a general lack of photos that tell stories about Africa apart from a few scenes uploaded online by foreign tourists.

-The existence of the gap that we explained above necessitated us to establish something, and so, came the birth of Suura.
+The existence of the gap that we explained above necessitated the establishment of something, and so, came the birth of Suura.

-We call on you to join us on Suura, an African gallery for publishers, photographers and travellers.
-Click HERE to sign up for free.
+We, therefore, invite you to sign up for Suura, an African gallery for publishers, photographers and travellers.
+Click here to sign up for free.

 For support or any inquiry, you can fill this form to contact us.